 Please read this and other device guides carefully.
 Failure to follow the recommendations set forth by Aeotec Limited may be dangerous or cause a violation of the law.
 The manufacturer, importer, distributor, and / or reseller will not be held responsible for any loss or damage resulting from not following any instructions in this guide or in other materials.

 WallMote and WallMote Quad are intended for indoor use in dry locations only.
 Do not use in damp, moist, and / or wet locations.
+Do not power permanently.
+Do not charge for more than 3 hours at a time.
+Do note apply permanent power.

 Installing your WallMote.